 In the U.S. there are, at least, 32,598 deadly vehicular accidents and 19,103 people died because they did not bother to wear their seatbelts.

 4,200 lives or 90% could have been saved if only people used their seatbelts, and this data was only in 2018.
-An estimate of 3 million people each year are hurt when their seatbelts fail.
-Each year, there are 3 million people who gets injured when their seat belts malfunction and around 40,000 people died from this avoidable defect.
+An estimate of 3 million people each year is hurt when their seatbelts fail.
+Each year, there are 3 million people who get injured when their seat belts malfunction and around 40,000 people died from this avoidable defect.

 For your protection, Chaney’s Collision Center reminds everyone to slow a bit and observe these tips.

 Find out if there is indication of damage.
 Fasten it and pull to see if it is secure enough.
 Take a look at the stalk for any loose connection.
 If there is any retraction delay, slowness or a jerking movement, something is wrong.
 Fix it right away.